bedwards254/test_repo/digital-collections.md

 laptop in the reading room.
 This workstation allows researchers to interact with a simulation of Rushdie’s original computing environment via an emulation.
 As additional data from Rushdie's computers are processed, they will also be available in the Reading Room.

+# Possible Other Pages/Sections
+## FAQs (inspired by Bodleian)
+### What does the Rose collect?
+ - What kinds of materials are included in the Rose born-digital materials? (more general overview, like above)
+ - What subjects are covered in our collections? (our subject areas)
+ - What types of digital materials does the Rose hold? (example materials, documents, emails, etc)

+### Personal digital archives donations
+ - What kinds of materials are of interest to the Rose?
+ - What kinds of materials does the Rose collect?
+ - I have a website, can the Rose archive that too?
+ - Can the Rose handle older materials?
+ - How should my organization prepare the material?
+ - How can we transfer our material?
+ - How long will the Rose continue to preserve the material?
+ - (Optional) Does the Rose still collect paper materials?
+ - Who should I contact with questions?

+### Organizational digital archives donations
+ - What kinds of materials are of interest to the Rose?
+ - What kinds of materials does the Rose collect?
+ - Can the Rose handle older materials?
+ - How should my organization prepare the material?
+ - How can we transfer our material?
+ - How long will the Rose continue to preserve the material?
+ - (Optional) Does the Rose still collect paper materials?
+ - Who should I contact with questions?

+ ## Digital Policies
+ As we create/finalize them.

+ ## Web Archive
+ Link out to our web archives?

+ ## Collections
+ List of our collections available currently, like table above